mattxwang/easy-jekyll-starter/README.md

 ```

 In order to use it, you'll need to set the `$github_token` to a valid GitHub personal access token as a Travis variable.
 You can generate a token from [here](https://github.com/settings/tokens).

+In addition, there's also a commented-out line that runs html-proofer on the built site.
+This works with varying success - sometimes, HTTP timeouts will signify dead links, and sometimes, they signify bad internet - but it's a useful tool that you can include instead!